ringlesoft/laravel-selectable/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of the Laravel Process Approval package seriously.
+We take the security of the Laravel Selectable package seriously.
 If you have discovered a vulnerability, we appreciate your assistance in disclosing it responsibly.
 This ensures that we can address and resolve the issue promptly to maintain the security of our users.

 ### Reporting Process
 To report a vulnerability, please follow these steps: